svapreddy/clearx/README.md

 $identity.onUpdate((data) => { console.log('data changed: handler 1'); });
 $identity.onUpdate((data) => { console.log('data changed: handler 2'); });

+/*
-// Transforming the data before it's supplied to the UI components.
-These are applied in sequence they are assigned
+  It can be used for transforming the data before it's supplied to the UI components.
+These are applied in the sequence they are assigned.
+  It's optional.
+But if you have a requirement of transforming the data before supplying to UI component, it would be handy.
+*/

 $identity.dataTransformer((data) => {
   return {